FG: Mass Housing, Food Security, Inclusive Growth Remain National Priorities

 The Minister of State for Finance, Dr. Doris Uzoka-Anite who spoke in Abuja while receiving the Certificate of Occupancy (C of O) for 100,000 hectares of land donated by the Niger State Government to jump-start the pilot phase of the SIPC programme, applauded its conception by the federal government, and Niger State for brazing the trail.

-The minister stated that the presentation of the Cof O was more than a formal exchange of documents, adding that it was the demonstration of a resolve to give practical solution to national challenges.
+The minister stated that the presentation of the C of O was more than a formal exchange of documents, adding that it was the demonstration of a resolve to give practical solutions to national challenges.

 According to her, SIPC touches on so many fabrics of the eight priority areas, and the Renewed Hope Agenda of the Tinubu administration, ranging from food security, mass housing, inclusive economic growth, poverty alleviation, youth empowerment, renewable energy, energy sustainability, and security, among others.